scastillo/not-youtube-dl/README.md

                                      COUNT views
     --max-views COUNT                Do not download any videos with more than COUNT views
-    --match-filter FILTER            Generic video filter (experimental).
+    --match-filter FILTER            Generic video filter.
+Specify any key (see help for -o for a list of available keys) to match if the key is present, !key to check if the key is not present,key > NUMBER (like "comment_count > 12", also
-                                     Specify any key (see help for -o for a list of available keys) to match if the key is present, !key to check if the key is not present,key > NUMBER (like "comment_count >
+                                     works with >=, <, <=, !=, =) to compare
-                                     12", also works with >=, <, <=, !=, =) to
+                                     against a number, and & to require multiple matches.
+Values which are not known are excluded unless you put a question mark (?) after the operator.For example, to only
-                                     compare against a number, and & to require multiple matches.
-Values which are not
+                                     match videos that have been liked more than 100 times and disliked less than 50 times (or the dislike functionality is not
-                                     known are excluded unless you put a question mark (?) after the operator.For
+                                     available at the given service), but who also have a description, use --match-filter
-                                     example, to only match videos that have been liked more than 100 times and disliked less than 50 times (or the dislike functionality is not available at the given service), but who also have a description, use --match-filter "like_count > 100 &
+                                     "like_count > 100 & dislike_count <?
+50 &
-                                     dislike_count <?
-50 & description" .
+                                     description" .
     --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
     --yes-playlist                   Download the playlist, if the URL refers to